 In contrast, the workflow ensures that the right work is sent to the right person at the right time in the right sequence with the right information.

--Workflow is a tool for automization of business processes
+- A workflow is a tool for the automatization of business processes

-Workflows are very useful for business processes which Contain a sequence of activities, requiring same or similar forms and Involved several people or groups of people.
+Workflows are very useful for business processes that Contain a sequence of activities, requiring the same or similar forms and Involved several people or groups of people.
 Require considerable coordination.